-Short term medical insurance as an Obamacare alternative is viable but it is a limited time option.
-The Department of the Treasury, Department of Labor, and Department of Health and Human Services in October 2016 announced final rules impacting STM and supplemental products.
-While these rules were passed under the Obama administration, they remain in effect however if you are basically healthy with little to no pre-existing conditions you may be eligible.
-Just a reminder Obamacare Open Enrollment has ended so you can only enroll in Obamacare if you qualify for a Special Enrollment Period.
+Short-term medical insurance as an healthcare.gov alternative is viable but it has limitations however if you are basically healthy with little to no pre-existing conditions you may be eligible for a short-term policy.
+Just a reminder 2019 Healthcare Open Enrollment will end on 12/15/2018 so you can only enroll in healthcare.gov if you qualify for a Special Enrollment Period.
 You can apply for STM at any time.

 Your doctor or other medical providers may be more likely to accept it.

 Provides Basic medical coverage but still provides a cost savings option for unexpected medical treatment.

 A great temporary option if you are just between jobs.

 Short Tem Medical insurance is subject to underwriting.
 Some people with certain pre-existing conditions may be excluded from coverage.
 If you are receiving treatment, including taking prescriptions for a condition, this may be considered a pre-existing condition.
 Acceptable and unacceptable pre-existing conditions are different for each carrier.

 Most insurance carriers will only allow you to reapply a limited number of times after your initial term ends.